Keen1/Krypton4/README.md

 # Krypton4
-A walkthrough of a solution to the Krypton4 cipher game at overthewire[.]org
+A walkthrough of a solution to the Krypton4 cipher game at overthewire.org

 # DISCLAIMER
 In the spirit of the game, you will find no password here.